laurakond/Artly/README.md

 - [Coolors](https://coolors.co/) for generating the color palette
 - WCAG color contrast checker for website accessibilty
 - Wave evaluation tool for giving visual feedback about the accessibility of the website
-- [Canva](https://www.canva.com/) used for generating the Logo and favicon design
+- [Canva](https://www.canva.com/) used for generating the Logo, favicon design and image upload defaults
 - [Contrast Grid](https://contrast-grid.eightshapes.com/) to test chosen color palette
 - [React Toastify](https://www.npmjs.com/package/react-toastify/v/9.0.3) for rendering user notifications